imageio/imageio/docs/functions.rst

   **Parameters**

-  filename : str
+  uri : str
-      The location of the file to save to. format : str
+      The resource to save the image to.
+This can be a normal filename, a file in a zipfile, or imageio.RETURN_BYTES, in which case the raw bytes are returned. format : str
       The format to use to read the file.
 By default imageio selects the appropriate for you based on the filename. expect : {imageio.EXPECT_IM, imageio.EXPECT_MIM, imageio.EXPECT_VOL}
       Used to give the writer a hint on what kind of data to expect.
 Optional.

-  Further keyword arguments are passed to the writer.
-See the docstring of the corresponding format to see what arguments are available.
+  Further keyword arguments are passed to the reader.
+See :ref:`imageio.help<insertdocs-imageio-help>` to see what arguments are available for a particular format.

 .. insertdocs end::